 A Brief Guide to Effective Recruitment MarketingRecruiters need to make open roles sound so appealing that candidates can’t help but click on the job description.
 And if they find that the position sounds fun, challenging, interesting, and rewarding, it’ll be really hard for them to resist submitting their resume.

-Sure, talent teams and recruiters can learn a lot from sales, but they might stand to learn even more from marketing.
+Sure, talent teams and recruiters can learn a lot from sales, but they might stand to learn even more from Recruitment Marketing.

 That’s because recruitment is all about promoting your company and the roles you are trying to fill.
 Recruiters need to make open roles sound so appealing that candidates can’t help but click on the job description.
 And if they find that the position sounds fun, challenging, interesting, and rewarding, it’ll be really hard for them to resist submitting their resume or scheduling that 15-minute intro call.